easymirror/easymirror-backend/README.md

 ### Building Docker images
 - To build this docker image, run the following command:  `$ docker build -t easymirror-backend:TAG .`
+- To build a docker image with env variables: `$ docker-compose up`

 ### Dockerhub
 - As we will not be paying for an organization Dockerhub, all containers will be stored in a personal docker hub.